diebaBdg/dp-world-api/README.md

 # DP WORLD API

-It is the api for the supplier management web system at Dp World
+It is the API for the supplier management web system at Dp World

 ## Getting Started